 To answer this question, start by giving an intro to your education, including any current ongoing courses you’ve taken.
 Furthermore, mention any certifications or courses you’ve completed over the years.
 For example, if you have an SHRM certification, it would help you a lot.

 After that, you should start to talk about your prior work experience.
-This is where you explain everything you’ve done to get to your current position and what positions you’ve held, such as an HR administrator, HR administrative assistant, or more.
+This is where you explain everything you’ve done to get to your current position and what positions you’ve held like HR administrative jobs such HR administrative assistant, or more.
 Make sure that you don’t mention any confidential information during your interview.
 You can also mention your experience in employee training if you have any.

 Mention all the tasks you’ve done as a new hire at jobs, internships, and even standalone projects.
 The more you know about what goes on in the human resources department, the better.

-HR departments use human resource management systems to efficiently manage their team and manage all the necessary information.
+HR departments use human resource management systems to manage their HR team and manage all the necessary information.

-As an HR assistant, it would be your job to assist the HR manager and other staff members in navigating their HRIS systems.
+As an HR assistant, it is your job to assist the HR manager and other staff members in navigating their HRIS systems.
 That’s why it’s crucial that you have some experience with HRIS systems and know how to make use of them.

-The recruiter will expect you to answer that you have had experience with HRIS systems, but more importantly, they would expect a certain proficiency level.
+The recruiter will expect you to answer that you have had experience with HRIS systems.
+They would expect a certain proficiency level.
 They would look for the following: